 Their impression of the Lexus was positive, and if they had driven it they would have really gotten excited.

-I took care of the driving of the RC-350 for a week and can report that the Lexus is a solid, smooth performer with enough horsepower (306) to accelerate to 60 mph in under 6 seconds.
-In the past I have driven the Lexus RC-F, which is identical except for the engine, and of course it was excellent, as well.
+I took care of the driving of the RC-350 for a week and can report that the Lexus is a solid, smooth performer with enough horsepower to accelerate to 60 mph in under 6 seconds.
+A couple of years ago I drove the Lexus RC-F, which is identical except for the engine, and of course it was excellent, as well.
 The power in the RC-F was a V-8, so performance was more exhilarating.

-Lexus has knocked it out of the park with regards to styling of the RC-350, which in the case of my test car featured an Ultra White metallic paint job.
-Fifteen-spoke two-toned 19″ alloy wheels were fitted with Bridgestone Potenza 235/40R19 (265/35R19 on the rear axle) summer radials.
+Lexus has knocked it out of the park with regards to styling of the RC-350, which in the case of my test car featured an Caviar black metallic paint job.
+Fifteen-spoke two-toned 19″ alloy wheels were fitted with 235/40R19 (265/35R19 on the rear axle) radials.
 When I’m testing a vehicle with different size tires on the front and the rear, I know I have my hands on a hot rod.
 The large black “spindle” grill is out front, a spoiler is integrated into the trunk (10.4 cubic ft.), and stainless exhaust finishers are under the rear fascia.

 The RC-350 is a surprising value, as performance coupes go, and with its stellar styling and interior appointments, I would recommend it to a prospect in the sector.